SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 I've used ChatGPT once or twice, to test the waters - it made a pretty good first impression, despite hallucinating a bit.
 That was back when GPT3.5 was the top model.
 We came a pretty long way since then.

-However, despite ChatGPT not dissapointing me, i was still skeptical.
+However, despite ChatGPT not disappointing me, i was still skeptical.
 Everything i've wrote, and every piece of response was fully available to OpenAI, or whatever other provider i'd want to use.
 This is not a big deal, but it tickles me in a wrong way, and also means i can't use LLMs for any work-related non-open-source stuff.
 Also, ChatGPT is free only to a some degree - if i'd want to go full-in on AI, i'd probably have to start paying.